 They have a new restaurant at An Bang beach which has the same style and menu highlighted with pork belly sliders, pulled pork wraps and seasonal salads.
 You can go with a group and eat your way through the entire menu, that.
 There is also a menu for vegetarians.

 Add: 232 Cua Dai – Cam Chau, Hoi An

 This is the restaurant that can quench your thirst for authentic Vietnamese cuisine.
 Although the quite inconvenient location and slow service, Son Hoi An can make up for you by the superior quality of their food.
 Some of the best are Coconut Soup with noodles, Squid with tamarind, Wanton and Nostalgic spring rolls, Clay pot chicken, etc.

 Tel: +84 90 964 70 70

-Located in a quiet residence, Oviry is perfect place to enjoy the exquisite Hoi An local food.
-There are two sections: dining garden and two dining rooms.
+Located in a quiet residence, Oviry is the perfect place to enjoy the exquisite Hoi An local food.
+There are two sections: the dining garden and two dining rooms.
 Not only for the food quality and romantic ambience, Oviry is also praised for their friendly staff and reasonable prices.
-Do try out their brown rice sesame and peanuts and many other Hoi An specialties such as white rose, Banh Xeo, fried wonton, Hoi An spring rolls….
+Do try out their brown rice sesame and peanuts and many other Hoi An specialities such as white rose, Banh Xeo, fried wonton, Hoi An spring rolls….
 The prices are exceptionally reasonable.

 4. STREETS Restaurant Café